SimonPoparda/DataWarehousing-dvdrental/README.md

 ORDER BY f.title, month, ci.city, revenue desc;
 ```

-I might not seem a lot, but when managing more data it makes a huge difference
+It might not seem a lot, but when managing more data it makes a huge difference

 -----------------------------------------------------------------------------------------
 ## Summary